iluwatar/java-design-patterns/update-method/README.md

 ## Intent of Update Method Design Pattern

-Update method pattern simulates a collection of independent objects by telling each to process one frame of behavior at a time.
+The Update Method pattern in Java simulates a collection of independent objects by telling each to process one frame of behavior at a time.

 ## Detailed Explanation of Update Method Pattern with Real-World Examples